 The Western Conference of Public Service Commissioners is a regional association within the National Association of Regulatory Utility Commissioners (NARUC).
 The objectives of the conference are:

 - to promote the best interests of the National Association; to contribute to the betterment of commission regulation through study and discussion;

 - to promote uniformity in the structure, terminology and coordination of regulation while honoring the public interests within the charge of each state commission; and

 - to promote cooperation of the member commissions with each other, with the National Association and its members and with the other regulatory agencies.

 2018 Western Conference

-We expect to have the conference agenda set by mid-February.
-In the meantime, here are some of the amenities that we hope will persuade you to arrive in Boise early and stay after the conference ends, in order to experience all the city has to offer.
+We encourage you to arrive in Boise early and stay after the conference ends, in order to experience all the city has to offer.
 (You may be aware that Boise was recently ranked #2 on Lonely Planet’s list of best places to visit in the US in 2018 and recognized as one of the safest cities in the world.
 And here is a Washington Post article on things to do in the city.)

 The conference takes place at the Boise Centre, located in the heart of downtown Boise.
 All of the hotels offering group rates for the conference are within walking distance of the Boise Centre as well as dozens of restaurants, shops, museums and cultural sites.

 The Boise Greenbelt is a tree-lined pathway that follows the Boise River for 25 miles, providing scenic views of the river and native wildlife, particularly for bird-watchers, and pedestrian access to many of the city’s popular riverside parks.